sapling-data/loki-vue-starter/README.md

 ## Usage
 <p>
-This starter has already been initialized with the following options and packages:<br>
+This starter has already been initialized with the following packages and tools:<br>
 :white_check_mark: Vue 3<br>
 :white_check_mark: Babel<br>
 :white_check_mark: Vue Router (included but not configured)<br>